Variational formulas and cocycle solutions for directed polymer and percolation models: Variational formulas in terms of measures

 \section{Variational formulas in terms of measures}

 In this section we derive variational formulas for last-passage percolation in terms of probability measures on the spaces $\Omega_\ell=\Omega\times\range^\ell$ for $\ell\in\Z_+$.
-In contrast with Sections \ref{sec:corr}--\ref{sec:tilt}, here there is no essential simplification to be won by restricting to $V$ of the form \eqref{V0h}.
+This section contains no new results for positive temperature models, but positive temperature results are recalled and rewritten for taking a zero-temperature limit.
 The formulas we obtain are zero-temperature limits of polymer variational formulas that involve entropy.
-These entropy formulas can be solved for polymers in weak (enough) disorder (Example \ref{ex:weak2} below).
+A maximizing measure can be identified for polymers in weak (enough) disorder (Example \ref{ex:weak2} below).
 In the final Section \ref{sec:finite} we relate these measure variational formulas to Perron-Frobenius theory, the classical one for $0<\beta<\infty$ and max-plus theory for $\beta=\infty$.